-A plane-load of evacuees arrived yesterday on an Air New Zealand flight from Wuhan.
+A plane-load of evacuees have arrived on an Air New Zealand flight from Wuhan.
 They’ll go into quarantine.
 But what does ‘quarantine’ mean, in practice, and what are the other realities for public health workers on the frontline?
 Richard Simpson, formerly of Auckland Regional Public Health Service, lays it out.

 Standing in front of the television cameras at Auckland International Airport, I was trying to reassure the New Zealand public that we are ready for the virus, but all I could think is how my “Public Health” baseball cap made me look 18, not 32.